Varun487/Live_Tweet_Sentiment_Analyasis/README.md

 - Literature survey
 	- See if you can fix this, show other papers
 - Model
-	- Model
 	- Ensemble of models
 		- Decide models in ensemble
 		- Fix current models
 	- Get Historical political tweets data (last 1 week) per politician
 	- Run model on historical data
 	- Visualizations of data